How much does it cost to replace a valve cover gasket?Get a free quote now

 Post a task with your price in mind, then get offers.

 Last Updated on March 9, 2023

-Like many common repairs done on modern vehicles, rocker cover gasket replacement costs vary based on many different factors.
+Like many common repairs on modern vehicles, the cost of replacing a rocker or valve cover gasket (known as a valve cover gasket in the US) varies based on many different factors.

 The age of the vehicle